ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Task failure due to mismatched error regex within command response using ``network_cli`` connection type
 --------------------------------------------------------------------------------------------------------

-In Ansible 2.9 and later the terminal plugin supports configuration options to handle the stdout and stderr regex to identify if the command execution response consist of a normal response or an error response.
+In Ansible 2.9 and later, the network_cli connection plugin configuration options are added to handle the stdout and stderr regex to identify if the command execution response consist of a normal response or an error response.
 These options can be set group/host variables or as tasks variables.